US Stock Market Rallies Despite Uncertainty Of Closely Contested 2020 Presidential Election

 In response to the developing outcome of the 2020 election, John Normand, JPMorgan’s head of cross-asset strategy, shared his thoughts on the situation relating to the stock market.

-“The status so far: unclear on the next president but fairly clear that he’ll face Congressional resistance on anything transformational, whether on the budgetary or regulatory front, That is great news for those who think that government inaction is generally good for asset prices over the medium term,” he said in a note addressed to clients of the company.
+“The status so far: unclear on the next president but fairly clear that he’ll face Congressional resistance on anything transformational, whether on the budgetary or regulatory front.
+That is great news for those who think that government inaction is generally good for asset prices over the medium term,” he wrote in a note addressed to clients of the company.

-The presidential election has had a big impact on economics in the U.S. The Inquisitr recently reported on the prediction of Mad Money host Jim Cramer in the lead up to the election, who felt the weeks surrounding the election would create confusion and volatility in the U.S markets.
+The presidential election has had a big impact on economics in the U.S. The Inquisitr recently reported on the prediction of Mad Money host Jim Cramer in the lead up to the election, who felt the weeks surrounding it would create confusion and volatility in U.S. markets.